melzoghbi/DataCamp/Labs/RestaurantRecommender.md

 ### Join To Show Restaurant Names

-The purpose of the join modules in this experiment is to show a cleaned up output.
-So the experiment show the restaurant name rather than ids as you can examine from the recommender module output.
+The purpose of the "Join Data" modules in this experiment is to show a cleaned up output by providing restaurant names recommendations.
+This section is optional, The experiment shows the restaurant names rather than ids.

 ![Model Joins](/Images/RestRecommender/JoinRestNames.PNG "Model Joins")